Improving Continuous-variable Quantum Channels with Unitary Averaging

-Our analysis will only fully characterise the state if the conditional state is Gaussian.
-Specifically, in scenarios where all three prerequisites- Gaussian states, Gaussian evolutions and Gaussian measurements, then the conditional state will be Gaussian \cite{niset2009no, weedbrook2012gaussian}.
-But if one does not have these three pre-conditions, then the output may or may not be Gaussian.
-In the case of the vacuum detection, it is a corner case where the conditional state on finding the vacuum happens to be Gaussian.
-The conditional state of the failure outcome (i.e. not measuring the vacuum) will not be Gaussian.
-Here, we are exclusively focused on success modes, which entails our consideration of Gaussian outcomes from our model.
-On the other hand, the evolution itself will only be Gaussian (to a good approximation) when the phase variance is small.

-We compare these analytic approximations with numerical simulations across various measures, specifically success probability, purity, output squeezing, and the entanglement.
-These also provide insights into how our protocol protects the channel by preserving the coherent squeezing in the output state.
-Numerical simulations are performed using \textit{Mathematica}, where multiple samples of covariance matrices are considered, each subject to independent stochastic phase noise.
-We will take the phases to be sampled from a mean zero Gaussian distribution characterised by its variance $v$.
+We compute these analytic approximations and the numerical simulations of the exact covariance matrix (given by Equations \ref{eq:covariance matrix}-\ref{ceq}) and analyse the success probability, purity, output squeezing, and the entanglement both with and without applying UA.
+This provides insights into how our protocol protects the channel against stochastic phase noise.
+Numerical simulations are performed using \textit{Mathematica}, where multiple samples of covariance matrices are considered, each subject to Gaussian, independent, stochastic phase noise with mean zero and variance $v$.

 \textit{Purity, squeezing and entanglement.-}